tatumio/tatum-php/docs/Api/FungibleTokensERC20OrCompatibleApi.md

 **2 credits per API call**

  Deploy a fungible token smart contract on the blockchain.
 In a deployed smart contract, you can mint and burn fungible tokens.
-The whole supply of fungible tokens (the `supply` parameter in the request body) will be transferred to the specified blockchain address (the `address` parameter in the request body).
+The whole supply of fungible tokens (the <code>supply</code> parameter in the request body) will be transferred to the specified blockchain address (the <code>address</code> parameter in the request body).

  Smart contracts are standardized and audited.